 To begin broadcasting your PC games on Twitch, first you'll need a Twitch account.
 Once you've signed up for a Twitch account, visit your dashboard or channel page to enable your account for broadcasting.
 Next, you'll need a moderately powerful PC, along with broadcasting software.

 Starting with your PC, here's our recommended specifications.

-To broadcast to Twitch, you'll need broadcast software.
-There are a number to choose from including XSplit, FFSplit, Wirecast and more.
-Most modern broadcast software now includes the ability to sign-in directly to your Twitch account, so you shouldn't have to worry about redirecting your broadcast.
+To broadcast to Twitch, you'll need broadcasting software.
+There are a number to choose from including OBS (Open Broadcaster Software), XSplit, and Gameshow.
 Please visit our knowledge base articles on these software choices to determine what works best for you or scroll down and check out the links we provided to popular broadcasting software.

 Once you've downloaded the broadcast software of your choice, take the time to explore the settings and then feel free to experiment.
 Choose your favorite PC game and host a few practice streams.
 Utilize the Twitch Dashboard to view both your stream and chat room to monitor your success.
 When you're finished, visit your channel and review the VOD of your last broadcast and continue to tweak and improve your stream.